 Educational ProgramsThis section contains information on education and training opportunities

-This webinar will introduce participants to the concept of Inclusive Physical Literacy and how it ties into the definition of Physical Literacy.
-It will also explore the facets of offering an inclusive programming, and how organizations need to intentionally plan for this to happen.
-The webinar will also cover how the organizational structure is key for offering a supportive and welcoming environment for persons with a disability.
+This webinar introduces participants to the concept of Inclusive Physical Literacy and how it ties into the definition of Physical Literacy.
+It explores the facets of offering an inclusive programming, and how organizations need to intentionally plan for this to happen.
+The webinar also covers how the organizational structure is key for offering a supportive and welcoming environment for persons with a disability.

 The Canucks Autism Network (CAN) provides autism training and workshops throughout the year as a means to build capacity in communities across British Columbia.
 Through the training, CAN is able to provide community recreation staff, parents, service providers and educators with strategies for supporting children and youth with autism in community settings.